Brunopaes/friday/README.md

-# ADA: Artificial Directory and Assistant
+# Friday: Female Replacement Intelligent Digital Assistant Youth

 Personal assistant for messaging applications (e.g. `Telegram`, `Discord`, `Whatsapp`).
 Project is composed by its `handlers` and